joaogabrielferr/joaogabrielferr/README.md

-### Hello there 👋,

-I'm currently pursuing a degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia do Norte de Minas Gerais.
+Hello there, I'm currently pursuing a degree in Computer Science at Instituto Federal de Educação, Ciência e Tecnologia do Norte de Minas Gerais.
 I like software development in general, especially web development, competitive programming and machine learning.

 <br/>